 Thank you for your interest in the University of Wisconsin Law School.
-Transfer and visiting applications for Fall 2013 are due on or before July 1, 2013.
-Transfer and Visiting applications are now available here.
+The Transfer and Visiting application is now available here, and is due on or before July 1, 2014.
 For more information, contact the Admissions Office at (608) 262-5914 or email@example.com.
 To view a list of items necessary to complete the Transfer or Visiting application, please view this checklist.

 To apply as a transfer student, you must have attended an ABA-approved school and must be academically eligible to continue as a regular full-time student in the school you last attended.
 Generally, you will have needed to complete the equivalent of the first-year curriculum, and no more than 45 credits, to receive a degree from the University of Wisconsin Law School.

 The Law School Admissions Committee takes a holistic approach to the review of transfer applications.
 Applicants are generally accepted when they are able to demonstrate strong academic performance in their first-year curriculum, depending on the quality of the law school from which they are applying.
-The Law School matriculates approximately 25 transfer applicants each year in the fall, although the number of accepted transfer students is likely to increase due to the increasing quality of our applicant pools in recent years.
+The Law School will accept applications based upon fall semester grades, but an offer of admission will be conditioned upon continued and consistent academic performance during the spring semester at the applicant's original law school.
+Transfer applicants should contact the Admissions Office at firstname.lastname@example.org or (608) 262-5914 if they wish to have their application reviewed after fall grades are available.
 Applications are only accepted for the fall semester.

 Credit Transfer Policy